-Space Permissions Overview Viewing a Page's Restrictions Viewing Restricted Pages Working with Pages Take me back to the Confluence User's Guide.
+Space Permissions Overview

+Viewing a Page's Restrictions

+Viewing Restricted Pages

+Working with Pages

 Viewing a Page's Restrictions

 Viewing page restrictions in View mode

 When a page you are viewing has restrictions applied, a small padlock icon appears next to the page byline.
 Clicking the padlock will open the Page Restrictions dialog, where full details on the page restrictions are displayed.
 See Setting a Page's Restrictions for instructions on how to change these.